 (A) Materials retained.
-For a Disclosure Document that is an Official Statement or placement memorandum as referenced in Section 2.1(A), the OPF, on behalf of the

-DPWG, shall maintain a central depository with the following materials, for a period of five years from the date of delivery of the securities referenced in such Disclosure Document.
+For a Disclosure Document that is an Official Statement or similar document as referenced in Section 2.1(A), the OPF, on behalf of the DPWG, shall maintain a transcript for the relevant financing, for a period of at least five years from the date of delivery of the securities referenced in such Disclosure Document.
+Such transcript shall include, at a minimum:

-- (1) the printed copy of the preliminary and final Official Statement (or preliminary and final Offering Memoranda); - (2) the "deemed final" certification provided by a City official to the underwriter of the securities in accordance with paragraph (b)(1) of Rule 15c2-12; - (3) any executed copies of the letters, requests, and certifications prepared and/or delivered in connection the offering; - (4) the information and related sources referenced in the materials described in (3) above; - (5) the bond purchase agreement or official notice of sale, as applicable; and - (6) any written certification or opinions executed by a City official relating to disclosure matters, delivered at the time of delivery of the related securities. - (B) Materials not retained.
-These Procedures shall not require the DPWG to retain after the date of delivery of the related securities the drafts of any of the materials referenced in subsection (A) above. - Section 6.2.
+(1) the printed copy of the preliminary and final Official Statement (or preliminary and final Offering Memoranda);

+(2) the "deemed final" certification provided by a City official to the underwriter of the securities in accordance with paragraph (b)(1) of Rule 15c2-12;

+(3) the bond purchase agreement or official notice of sale, as applicable; and

+(4) any written certification or opinions executed by a City official or another financing party relating to disclosure matters, delivered at the time of delivery of the related securities.

+(B) Materials not retained.
+These Procedures shall not require the DPWG to retain after the date of delivery of the related securities the drafts of any of the materials referenced in subsection (A) above.

+Section 6.2.
 Disclosure Documents other than Official Statements.
-For Disclosure Documents other than those described in Section 5.1(A) above, the Office of Public Finance, on behalf of the DPWG, shall maintain a central depository with the following materials, for a period of five years from the date the respective Disclosure Document is published, posted, or otherwise made publicly available: - (1) the final version of the Disclosure Document, - (2) final versions of all transmittal letters, requests, and certifications relating to information in the Disclosure Document, - (3) the information and related sources referenced in the materials described in (2) above, and - (4) if the Disclosure Document is posted on EMMA, a copy of the receipt of filing generated by EMMA.
+For Disclosure Documents other than those described in Section 5.1(A) above, the OPF, on behalf of the DPWG, shall maintain a central depository with the following materials, for a period of five years from the date the respective Disclosure Document is published, posted, or otherwise made publicly available:

+(1) the final version of the Disclosure Document, and

+(2) if the Disclosure Document is posted on EMMA, a copy of the receipt of filing generated by EMMA.